-TyraTech has formed a key strategic partnership with Kraft Foods Inc. for the development of a functional food that can aid in the control of human intestinal parasites.
+TyraTech has formed a key strategic partnership with Kraft Foods Inc for the development of a functional food that can aid in the control of human intestinal parasites.
 This project and relationship is progressing well and together we achieved the first major milestone at the end of 2007.
 TyraTech's pesticide technology has matured over the past year and now demonstrates an opportunity for broader pest control capabilities.
-With this progress, we are changing our strategic partnering approaches are changing to better coordinate bringing a broader array of products to the marketplace.
+With this progress, we are changing; our strategic partnering approaches are changing to better coordinate bringing a broader array of products to the marketplace.
 The Group is now in a position to explore strategic development and marketing partnerships that have broader segment opportunity to better leverage our new active ingredient formulations.
-Our current insecticide relationships with Arvsta and Syngenta also progressed this year, successfully achieving target performance and financial milestones.
+Our current insecticide relationships with Arysta and Syngenta also progressed this year, successfully achieving target performance and financial milestones.
 However these relationships are for relatively narrow segments in pest control, namely professional pest control operators, vector control, and limited horticultural applications.
 Having broader, rather than narrow market rights is also a preferred objective of Arysta and Syngenta.
+As we are now pursuing these broader market segment partnerships, we expect our current partners will compete along with other pesticide companies as we determine the best partner options for TyraTech, which will likely result in changes in the scope of rights.
+For example in preparing for this new phase, Syngenta and TyraTech have recently mutually agreed to suspend development activity in the current narrow market segments and to explore the Group's technology for a potentially different relationship with broader and larger market segments.
+Arysta continues to move forward with the lead TyraTech insecticide products, while discussing new areas of partnership.